Time Subsystem War Stories

 The consequence: a task scheduled on socket 0 could read CLOCK_MONOTONIC via the vDSO (which reads the TSC), be migrated by the scheduler to socket 1, and then read a smaller TSC value. clock_gettime(CLOCK_MONOTONIC) would appear to go backwards.
 Applications that assumed monotonic time was actually monotonic — a reasonable assumption given the name — would misbehave.

 The kernel's fix is the clocksource watchdog (kernel/time/clocksource.c, clocksource_watchdog()).
 A periodic timer compares TSC readings against a reference clocksource (HPET or ACPI PM timer).
-If the TSC and the reference diverge by more than a threshold, the TSC is marked CLOCK_SOURCE_UNSTABLE and the kernel downgrades to the next-best clocksource (typically HPET, with a rating of 250 vs TSC's 300–400).
+If the TSC and the reference diverge by more than a threshold, the TSC is marked CLOCK_SOURCE_UNSTABLE and the kernel downgrades to the next-best clocksource (typically HPET, with a rating of 250 vs TSC's fixed rating of 300).

 Modern Intel and AMD CPUs expose the Invariant TSC feature: CPUID leaf 0x80000007, EDX bit 8 (TSC_INVARIANT).
 An invariant TSC: